gabrields03/gabrields03/README.md

 ### About me

-- I'm a {backend, frontend and mobile} novice developer
+- :computer: I'm a {backend, frontend and mobile} novice developer

 ### I have knowledge in: